turbot/steampipe-plugin-aws/docs/tables/aws_ecs_task_definition.md

 ```

-### List of containers with elevated privileges on the host container instance
+### List containers with elevated privileges on the host container instance

 ```sql
 select